-So, says Frank, who co-authored a breakthrough study—”Small Cities Face Greater Impact From Automation”—which empirically connects the impact of automation and urbanization on employment.
+Frank co-authored a breakthrough study called “Small Cities Face Greater Impact From Automation“, which empirically connects the impact of automation and urbanization on employment.

 - Jobs least likely to be replaced by technology

-- The difference between competing technology and augmenting technology, and how each will impact your workforce.
+- The difference between competing technology and augmenting technology—and how each impacts the workforce stack

-- Why intelligent automation forces organizations to rethink how work gets done.
+- Why intelligent automation will force your organization to rethink how work gets done

-Appian: Good morning Morgan.
-And welcome to this edition of Digital Trailblazers.
+Appian: Good morning.
+And welcome to Digital Trailblazers.
 To get things started, tell our readers about your expertise and the research you’re doing at the MIT Media Lab.

-“At the MIT Media Lab, we’re focused on drilling down into the relationship between occupations and skills and technology…and then trying to identify which occupations will benefit from the complementary nature of new technologies, and which are at risk of competing with them.”
+“At the MIT Media Lab, we’re focused on drilling down into the relationship between occupations and skills and technology.
+Then, we try to identify which occupations will benefit from the complementary nature of new technologies, and which (jobs) are at risk of competing with them.”

 “But what’s making the current automation conversation different from previous conversations is artificial intelligence—trends like machine learning, and digital assistants.
 And what’s different is that these technologies complement highly-skilled people.”